 Tips and Expert Advice

 When preparing to complete the CSS Profile, gather all necessary financial documents beforehand.
 This includes tax returns, bank statements, investment statements, and any other relevant financial records.
-Having these documents readily available will make the application process much smoother and ensure that you can provide accurate information.
+Having these documents readily available will make the application process much smoother and make sure you can provide accurate information.
 It's also a good idea to review the CSS Profile instructions carefully before you begin, so you understand what information is required and how to provide it.
 Remember that the CSS Profile asks for more detailed financial information than the FAFSA, so be prepared to provide a comprehensive overview of your family's financial situation.

 FAQ